What is the Affordable Care Act?

 - Pediatric services

 - Rehabilitative services (services that help you regain physical and occupational skills after you have been injured or sick)

 These are the basic services that all plans are required to offer you.
 However, you can also choose a plan that offers additional services.
-When the Marketplaces open, you will be able to compare different health insurance plans.
-Plans will be placed into four different categories based on how much you want to pay for your monthly premium.
+Plans are available in four different categories based on how much you want to pay for your monthly premium.
 These levels are Bronze, Silver, Gold, and Platinum.
-The Platinum plan will have the highest monthly premium, and the Bronze plan will have the lowest monthly premium.
+The Platinum plan has the highest monthly premium, and the Bronze plan has the lowest monthly premium.
 Remember to keep in mind that the higher the monthly premium you pay, the lower your out-of-pocket costs will be for things like office visits or other medical services.